reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

 My experimental project for stack buffer overflow, ASLR, and NOP sled.

 ## Summary
+### Terminology
 1. **Stack Buffer Overflow**: The exploit attack to overwrite things on the stack.
 2. **ASLR**: The defense to increase system's entropy pool and security.
 Reduces exploitation possibility of stack buffer overflow attack.
 3. **NOP Sled**: The sequence of NOP instructions to slide the CPU's instruction execution flow.
 It is usually used to exploit software by reaching the exploit code.
+A lot of NOP sled trials might have a chance to bypass **ASLR**.

+### Practice Process
+1. (To make the exploit practice easy) Disable ASLR.
+2. Compile a source code.
+3. Examine the source code to find the vulnerability of the program.
+4. Analyze stack to estimate the bytes of payload.
+5. Make a payload: `NOP sleds + shellcode + extra bytes`
+6. Execute the payload, and inspect the memory of crashed program.
+7.

-## Prerequisites
+## 1. Prerequisites
 ### Disabling ASLR
 To exploit the program easily for study purpose, we can disable ASLR.
 It is recommended to disable just temporary for your computer's security.